andreasstrom/GNNsPublic/README.md

 # Working repository for ongoing project

-***A repo where a majority of the files are created by [Dwivedi et. al.](https://github.com/graphdeeplearning/benchmarking-gnns)***
+***A repo where a majority of the files are created by [Dwivedi et. al.](https://github.com/graphdeeplearning/benchmarking-gnns),*** as they have created a great platform to study GNNs from.
-Aforementioned repository was downloaded in order to add and modify files, creating a simple platform to study GNNs from.
+Aforementioned repository was downloaded in order to add and modify files.

 ## Reference